-&lt;sup>1 The Indirect Purchaser States are the states listed in the Second and Third Claims for Relief.
+1 The Indirect Purchaser States are the states listed in the Second and Third Claims for Relief.

-(a) Whether Defendants and their co-conspirators engaged in a combination and conspiracy among themselves to fix, raise, maintain or stabilize the prices of Inverters sold in the United States;

-(b) The identity of the participants of the alleged conspiracy;

-(c) The duration of the alleged conspiracy and the acts carried out by Defendants and their co-conspirators in furtherance of the conspiracy;

-(d) Whether the alleged conspiracy violated the Sherman Act, as alleged in the First Claim for Relief;

-(e) Whether the alleged conspiracy violated state antitrust, unfair competition, and/or consumer protection laws, as alleged in the Second and Third Claims for Relief;

-(f) Whether Defendants unjustly enriched themselves to the detriment of the Plaintiffs and the members of the Classes, thereby entitling Plaintiffs and the members of the Classes to disgorgement of all benefits derived by Defendants, as alleged in the Fourth Claim for Relief;
+- 189. While Plaintiffs do not know the exact number of the members of the Classes, Plaintiffs believe there are (at least) thousands of members in each Class. - 190.
+Common questions of law and fact exist as to all members of the Classes.
+This is particularly true given the nature of the Defendants' conspiracy, which was generally applicable to all the members of both Classes, thereby making appropriate relief with respect to the Classes as a whole.
+Such questions of law and fact common to the Classes include, but are not limited to: - (a) Whether the Defendants and their co-conspirators engaged in a combination and conspiracy among themselves to fix, raise, maintain or stabilize the prices of Spark Plugs, Standard Oxygen Sensors, and Air Fuel Ratio Sensors sold in the United States; - (b) The identity of the participants of the alleged conspiracy; - (c) The duration of the alleged conspiracy and the acts carried out by Defendants and their co-conspirators in furtherance of the conspiracy; - (d) Whether the alleged conspiracy violated the Sherman Act, as alleged in the First Claim for Relief; - (e) Whether the alleged conspiracy violated state antitrust, unfair competition, and/or consumer protection laws, as alleged in the Second and Third Claims for Relief; - (f) Whether the Defendants unjustly enriched themselves to the detriment of the Plaintiffs and the members of the Classes, thereby entitling Plaintiffs and the members of the Classes to disgorgement of all benefits derived by Defendants, as alleged in the Fourth Claim for Relief;

-(g) Whether the conduct of Defendants and their co-conspirators, as alleged in this Complaint, caused injury to the business or property of Plaintiffs and the members of the Classes;

-(h) The effect of the alleged conspiracy on the prices of Inverters sold in the United States during the Class Period;

-(i) Whether Plaintiffs and members of the Classes had any reason to know or suspect the conspiracy, or any means to discover the conspiracy;

-(j) Whether Defendants and their co-conspirators fraudulently concealed the conspiracy's existence from Plaintiffs and the members of the Classes;(k) The appropriate injunctive and related equitable relief for the Nationwide Class; and

-(l) The appropriate class-wide measure of damages for the Damages Class.

-162. Plaintiffs' claims are typical of the claims of the members of the Classes, and Plaintiffs will fairly and adequately protect the interests of the Classes.
-Plaintiffs and all members of the Classes are similarly affected by the Defendants' wrongful conduct in that they paid artificially inflated prices for Inverters purchased indirectly from Defendants and/or their co-conspirators.

-163. Plaintiffs' claims arise out of the same common course of conduct giving rise to the claims of the other members of the Classes.
+- (g) Whether the conduct of the Defendants and their co-conspirators, as alleged in this Complaint, caused injury to the business or property of Plaintiffs and the members of the Classes; - (h) The effect of the alleged conspiracy on the prices of Spark Plugs, Standard Oxygen Sensors, and Air Fuel Ratio Sensors sold in the United States during the Class Period; - (i) Whether Plaintiffs and the members of the Classes had any reason to know or suspect the conspiracy, or any means to discover the conspiracy; - (j) Whether the Defendants and their co-conspirators fraudulently concealed the conspiracy's existence from Plaintiffs and the members of the Classes; - (k) The appropriate injunctive and related equitable relief for the Nationwide Class; and - (l) The appropriate class-wide measure of damages for the Damages Class. - 191.
+Plaintiffs' claims are typical of the claims of the members of the Classes, and Plaintiffs will fairly and adequately protect the interests of the Classes.
+Plaintiffs and all members of the Classes are similarly affected by the Defendants' wrongful conduct in that they paid artificially inflated prices for Spark Plugs, Standard Oxygen Sensors, and Air Fuel Ratio Sensors purchased indirectly from the Defendants and/or their co-conspirators. - 192.
+Plaintiffs' claims arise out of the same common course of conduct giving rise to the claims of the other members of the Classes.
 Plaintiffs' interests are coincident with, and not antagonistic to, those of the other members of the Classes.
 Plaintiffs are represented by counsel who are competent and experienced in the prosecution of antitrust and class action litigation.